waqaarkhan92/Oblicore/Canonical_Dictionary.md

 Entity Name: Company

-Purpose: Represents a customer organisation using the EP Compliance platform.
+Purpose: Represents a customer organisation using the Oblicore platform.
 Top-level entity in the data hierarchy.

 Key Attributes: